Home

 Evidence Matters Home exists to make this easier.
 Send the strongest version of the claim and your best supporting link.
 We will go to the record, follow the evidence, and label what holds up.

-Sources for the curious: court records, official agencies, election offices, statutes, inspector general reports, public datasets, AP, and Reuters.
+Sources for the curious: court records, official agencies, election offices, statutes, inspector general reports, public datasets, AP, Reuters, Congress.gov, and C-SPAN.